Indridcold96/lithdex/README.md

 4. If the system needs more information, it can move the analysis into a follow-up state and request: clarification answers, additional images, or both.
 5. The owner continues the same session until the analysis reaches a terminal outcome.
+6. If the owner believes a completed or inconclusive result is wrong, they can submit a structured dispute with a proposed identification and evidence.
+That dispute is stored in the guided interaction history and triggers another server-side analysis pass through the same AI pipeline.

 The current status model in the codebase is:

 - `processing`
 - `needs_input`
 - `completed`
+- `inconclusive`
 - `failed`

-In the UI, `failed` is presented as an inconclusive outcome.
-The guided session remains owner-only even when an analysis is public.
+The guided session remains owner-only even when an analysis is public. `failed` represents a failed analysis run, while `inconclusive` represents a terminal AI outcome where the system could not identify the specimen from the available material.

 ## Visibility And Publication Semantics